czamora7/D2Coach/README.md

 Directory Structure: //TODO make a diagram of this when we have a repo structure

 How to run the software: //TODO write a description of how to run the software once we have code to run \
-Download Git LFS https://git-lfs.com/ and follow the installation instructions listed there
+Download Git LFS at https://git-lfs.com/ and follow the installation instructions listed there